vampiresdawnmaps/vampires-dawn-1/README.md

 1. Install Python 3.
 1. Install the game (I used the German version).
 1. Download the executables `lcfviz.exe`, `lcf2xml.exe`, and `lmu2png.exe` from https://easyrpg.org/tools/ and place them next to the python script files.
-1. Create directories `out/html/images` and `out/temp` in the directory containing the script files.
+1. In the directory containing the script files create a directory called `temp`.
-1. Inside the game's installation directory run `convert-lmt.py` and `convert-lmu.py` to extract area and other information from the game files.
+1. Inside the game's installation directory run `convert-lmt.py` and `convert-lmu.py` to extract pictures as well as area and other information from the game files.
-1. Inside the game's installation directory run `convert-lmu.py` to generate the map images.
 1. In the directory containing the script files run `collect-map-data.py` to generate `map-data.js`.